 Tell of God's glory among the nations, / tell God's marvels to every people.
+R: Today is born our Savior, Jesus the Christ.

 Let the heavens be glad, let the earth rejoice, / let the sea thunder and all that it holds, Let the fields exult and all that is in them, / let the woodland trees cry out for joy.
+R: Today is born our Savior, Jesus the Christ.

 They will exult at the presence of Our God, / for God comes to judge the earth.
 To judge the world with justice / and the nations with truth.
+R: Today is born our Savior, Jesus the Christ.